Roquebrun from a different point of view

 Roquebrun

-Instead of taking another cooling plunge in the Orb river, I can highly recommend taking the time to cross the bridge to discover charming Roquebrun.
+Instead of taking another cooling plunge in the Orb River, I can highly recommend taking the time to cross the bridge to discover charming Roquebrun.
 From the bridge you will get a magnificent view of Roquebrun.
 And then, once you’ve crossed, there is another fabulous lookout over the region from the opposite bank of the Orb River.
 Especially if you climb all the way up to the Mediterranean Garden, which is nestled at the feet of the instantly recognizable tower of Roquebrun.

 Rocabrune